svetoslavastoyanova/wedding_agency_app/README.md

 # wedding_agency_app

 First I want to sincerely apologize that I hadn't added my ap to my main branch but in order not to ruin it in any way I left it like that.
+Also the folder 'wedding_agency_app' with the README file in it appeared after I installed coverage to my django(since my tests weren't running correctly without it).
+I left it there since I don't know whether it will destroy my project if I make an apptempt to delete it.

 Description
 This is an app for a wedding agency called "Your dream wedding".